d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 </pre>

 <aside class="notice">
-Some firmware can be flashed directly without a reboot, may require a reboot to take effect, or may only be staged for flash on reboot.
+Some firmware can be flashed directly without a reboot, some may require a reboot to take effect, or some may only be staged for flash on reboot.
 The command will inform users when a firmware update will take place.
 </aside>

 <p class="fake_header">Syntax</p>